JasonLocklin/Dissertation/outline.md

-There is, in fact, more than one type of error signal that the brain could make use of, from both motor afferent signals and the visual system, as well as several possible parametric ways of changing saccade amplitude [].
+There is, in fact, more than one type of error signal that the brain could make use of, from both motor afferent signals and the visual system, as well as several possible parametric ways of changing saccade amplitude [tk].
 This complex set of features make saccadic adaptation an interesting way to investigate functional plasticity mechanisms in the brain, and provides a clear contrast with prisms, for which the updating mechanisms are not functionally equivelant.
 This comparable,